-Students at The King’s School are celebrating after 18% of their GCSE grades were at the top grade 9, compared to 4.3% nationally.
+Students at The King’s School are celebrating after 17% of the GCSEs sat with the new grading system were achieved at the top level 9, compared to 4.3% nationally.
 Grade 9 has been designed to recognise individuals who have performed at the very top of the A* grade category.
-Students did extremely well across the board, achieving the equivalent of 92% A*-B grades.
+Students did extremely well across the board, achieving the equivalent of 91% A*-B grades.

 More than a quarter of grades in Mathematics were at the new level 9 and success in other subjects includes:

-• 25% grade 9 in French, Drama and Religious Studies
+• More than 25% grade 9 in French, Drama and Religious Studies

 • Over 63% of grades were awarded A* in Chemistry and History